Unrest in Lagos after deadly Nigeria protest shooting

 - 'Inferno' -

-A few people were drifting around, but Lekki Toll Gate had emptied out, only graffiti denouncing police violence and bad governance remained.
+A few people were drifting around, but protest hotspot Lekki Toll Gate had emptied out, only graffiti denouncing police violence and bad governance remaining.

 A dozen soldiers and heavily armed police officers patrolled nearby.

-In another district a bus station was set ablaze and there were sporadic clashes between bottle-throwing youths and police, who occasionally shot into the air.
+In another district a bus station was set ablaze and there were sporadic clashes between bottle-throwing youths and police, who occasionally fired into the air.

 A TV station linked to one of the ruling party's most powerful politicians was also torched.